 Let's name names.

-Um, and of course, uh Bruce Orr at the Department of Justice.
+James Comey, Andrew McCabe, Sally Yates, Rod Rosenstein, and, of course, Bruce Orr at the Department of Justice.

 Those are the people who knew about this and who misrepresented it to the court.

-What is your take, Tom Fitton?
+What is your take, Tom Fenton?

-Well, I think this is about the Mueller investigation ultimately.
+Well, I think this is about the Mueller investigation, ultimately.

 That means, therefore, there would have been no special counsel appointed.